marcogh/django-dform/docs/docs.rst

 Permission Hook
 ===============

-Out-of-the-box, DForm comes with two sets of URL files.
-This is done to split up the admin-only views that are used for creating and editing surveys, and the views provided for submitting surveys.
-Depending on your usage patterns and security concerns you may not want to include all of the URLs in the second set of views.
+Out-of-the-box, DForm comes with two sets of URL files: one for the admin URLs and one for the public URLs.
+The admin URLs are for creating and editing survey and require the user to be a member of staff of admin.

-Each of the submission views has a built in permissions hook.
-This allows you to define a function that is called for each call to the submission views.
+As you may not want just anyone submitting or modifying survey answers, the public facing URLs come with a permission hook.
+This hook allows you to define a function that is called for each call to the submission views.

 In your ``settings.py`` file: